ystia/yorc/doc/bootstrap.rst

       * the path to a ssh private key that will be used by the local orchestrator to connect to the bootstrapped setup
       * the Certificate authority private key passphrase to use in the default secure mode (while the other properties, Certificate Authority private key and PEM-encoded Certificate Authority, are optional.
 If not provided, they will be generated, and the generated Certificate Authority at ``work/bootstrapResources/ca.pem`` can then be imported in your Web browser as a trusted Certificate Authority)
-  * Infrastructure configuration with required configuration values depending on the infrastructure, as described at :ref:`Infrastructures Configuration <infrastructures_configuration>`
+  * Location configuration with required configuration values depending on the infrastructure type, as described at :ref:`Locations Configuration <locations_configuration>`
   * Configuration of compute Nodes to create on demand,
   * User used to connect to these compute nodes,
   * Configuration of the connection to public network created on demand.